What makes quantum clicks special?: Classical Predictions: Truth Assignments and Probabilities

-This possibility has been excluded in a series of papers~\cite{Abbott:2010uq,2012-incomput-proofsCJ,PhysRevA.89.032109,2015-AnalyticKS} {\em localizing value indefiniteness}.
-Thereby the strong admissibility rules coinciding with two-valued states which are total function on a logic, have been generalized or extended (if you prefer ``weakened'') in such away as to allow for value definiteness.
-Essentially, by allowing the two-valued state to be a {\em partial} function on the logic, which need not be defined any longer on all of its elements, admissability has been defined by two rules (IV) of Section~\ref{2017-b-admissability}: if $v ( \vert {\bf x} \rangle ) = 1$, then a measurement of all the other observables in a context containing $\vert {\bf x} \rangle$ must yield the value $0$ for the other observables in this context -- as well as counterfactually, in all contexts including $\vert {\bf x} \rangle$ and in mutually orthogonal rays which are orthogonal to $\vert {\bf x} \rangle$, such as depicted as the star-shaped configuration in Fig.~\ref{2017-b-c-notvsstar}.
-Likewise, if all propositions but one, say the one associated with $\vert {\bf x} \rangle$, in a context have value $0$, then this proposition $\vert {\bf x} \rangle$ is assigned the value $1$; that is, $v ( \vert {\bf x} \rangle ) = 1$.
+This possibility was excluded in a series of papers~\cite{Abbott:2010uq,2012-incomput-proofsCJ,PhysRevA.89.032109,2015-AnalyticKS} localizing value indefiniteness.
+Therefore, the strong admissibility rules coinciding with two-valued states which are total function on a logic, were generalized or extended (if you prefer ``weakened'') to allow value indefiniteness.
+Essentially, by allowing the two-valued state to be a partial function on the logic, which need not be defined any longer on all of its elements, admissibility was defined by the rules WAD1-WAD3 of Section~\ref{2017-b-admissability}, as well as counterfactually, in all contexts including $\vert {\bf x} \rangle$ and in mutually orthogonal rays which are orthogonal to $\vert {\bf x} \rangle$, such as the star-shaped Greechie orthogonal hypergraph configuration~(Figure~5 in \cite{PhysRevA.89.032109}) (see also Figure~1 of Ref.~\cite{svozil-2013-omelette}).

-However, as long as the entire context contains more than two atoms, if $v ( \vert {\bf x} \rangle ) = 0$ for some proposition associated with $\vert {\bf x} \rangle $, any of the other observables in the context containing $\vert {\bf x} \rangle$ could still yield the value $1$ or $0$.
-Therefore, these other observables need not be value definite.
-In such a formalism, and relative to the assumptions -- in particular, by the admissibility rules allowing for value indefiniteness -- sets of intertwined rays $\Gamma ( \vert {\bf x} \rangle , \vert {\bf y} \rangle )$ can be constructed which render value indefiniteness of property $\vert {\bf y} \rangle \langle {\bf y} \vert $ if the system is prepared in state $\vert {\bf x} \rangle$ (and thus $ v( \vert {\bf x} \rangle )=1$).
-More specifically, sets of intertwined rays $\Gamma ( \vert {\bf x} \rangle , \vert {\bf y} \rangle )$ can be found which demonstrate that, in accord with the ``weak'' admissibility rules (IV) of Section~\ref{2017-b-admissability}, in Hilbert spaces of dimension greater than two, in accord with complementarity, any proposition which is complementary with respect to the state prepared must be value indefinite ~\cite{Abbott:2010uq,2012-incomput-proofsCJ,PhysRevA.89.032109,2015-AnalyticKS}.
+In such a formalism, and relative to the assumptions---in particular, by the admissibility rules WAD1-WAD3 allowing for value indefiniteness, sets of intertwined rays $\Gamma ( \vert {\bf x} \rangle , \vert {\bf y} \rangle )$ can be constructed which render value indefiniteness of property $\vert {\bf y} \rangle \langle {\bf y} \vert $ if the system is prepared in state $\vert {\bf x} \rangle$ (and thus $ v( \vert {\bf x} \rangle )=1$).
+More specifically, finite sets of intertwined rays $\Gamma ( \vert {\bf x} \rangle , \vert {\bf y} \rangle )$ can be found which demonstrate that in accordance with the ``weak'' admissibility rules WAD1-WAD3 of Section~\ref{2017-b-admissability}, in~Hilbert spaces of dimension greater than two, in accordance with complementarity, any proposition which is complementary with respect to the state prepared must be value indefinite ~\cite{Abbott:2010uq,2012-incomput-proofsCJ,PhysRevA.89.032109,2015-AnalyticKS}.

-\subsubsection{How can you measure a contradiction?}
+\subsubsection{How Can You Measure a Contradiction?}